Wednesday, July 14, 12021 HE

 Here is another image, this time looking westward looking at Evans Peak.
 A touch of snow can be seen to the right of Evans Peak on Edge Peak in the background.

-There is no cellphone reception in Golden Ears Park, which is amazing for tuning out, but as a result, the map for my GPS recording was a bit off.
+There is no cellphone reception in Golden Ears Park.
+This is amazing for disconnecting and tuning out.
+But as a result, the map for my GPS recording was a bit off.
 I forgot to download a map of the park in advance of being out of cellphone range.
 In any case, it seems Google Fit was able to come up with something after the fact.

 And here are some estimated statistics.
 It was windy out, but not to the point where my peak speed was greater than 13 km/h.
 I think Google Fit must have just averaged things out and in the fudge factor estimated my average speed low and my maximum speed high.